Aw, Tash: *1971

 Strangers on a Pier, 2021 - Before Reading

-- Before you read the novel it helps to get familiar with a few things about the book’s context, style, and themes so the reading experience makes more sense.
+- Before you read the novel, it helps to become familiar with a few things about the book’s context, style, and themes, so the reading experience makes more sense.

-- 1. It’s a memoir + social commentary
+- 1. It’s a memoir and social commentary

-Although written like a personal story, the book is not just autobiography.
+Although written like a personal story, the book is more than an autobiography.

 - British society, especially class divisions.